 Wireless Charging Highway: Three Steps to Implementation

 The first two stages will include testing, analysis and optimization research of the pavement conducted by Joint Transportation Research Program (JTRP) at the West Lafayette campus in Purdue.
-In the third phaseinstead, INDOT will build a test bed.
-A segment of highway about 200 meters (a quarter of a mile) long in a location yet to be determined.
-There, engineers will test the innovative concrete's ability to load the operation of, for example, high-powered heavy trucks (200 kilowatts and more).
+In the third phaseInstead, INDOT will build a test bed.
+A segment of highway approximately 200 meters (a quarter of a mile) long in a location yet to be determined.
+There, engineers will test the ability of the innovative concrete to load the operation of, for example, high-power heavy trucks (200 kilowatts and more).

 A window for great changes